raspberrypi/documentation/faqs/README.md

 ### What codecs can it play?

 The Raspberry Pi can encode (record) and decode (play) H.264 (MP4/MKV) out of the box.
 There are also two additional codecs you can [purchase through our Swag Store](http://swag.raspberrypi.org/collections/software) that enable you to decode [MPEG-2](http://swag.raspberrypi.org/collections/software/products/mpeg-2-license-key), a very popular and widely used format to encode DVDs, video camera recordings, TV and many others, and [VC-1](http://swag.raspberrypi.org/collections/software/products/vc-1-license-key), a Microsoft format found in Blu-ray discs, Windows Media, Slingbox, and HD-DVDs.

+The extra HW CODEC support for MPEG-2 and VC01 are not available on the Raspberry Pi 4.
+The processors on the Pi 4 are powerful enough to decode these in software where no CODEC licence is necessary.
+In addition, the Pi 4 also has hardware support for decoding H265/HEVC.

 <a name="pi-audio"></a>